pereznetworks/WeatherX/WeatherX/README.md

      - requires a paid-for api tier of service to grab continuous stream of data
      - the src code that I have built will be archived for now

-# Now Working:

-## A: UI
-  - 1: basic titleBar, navBar3 and mainView components
-        - once 'Find Me' (geo-location) is submitted
-        - or 'Enter A location' (geo-coding) is submitted...
-  - 2: a background z-index -1 is rendered
-        - while current or forecast weather stats displayed
-        - appropriate cloud/rain/stormy affect animating in background

-# To Do:

-## A: UI
+     map-radar UI view to be archived
      - 1: build initial view and app flow
        - a: initial view will be a radar-layered map-view of random city
          - preferably somewhere that has rain, snow or cloud-cover
        - b: search-icon to launch search form
          - prompt 'use my location' or 'type zip, city or state'
        - c: display current weather stats and forecast for input location
          - map icon to launch radar-layered map-view
        - d: radar-layered map-view
          - icons, not buttons
          - map controls across top header
          - menu, in left corner, drops down icons to return to other views

+# Now Working:

+## A: UI
+  - 1: basic titleBar, navBar3 and mainView components
+        - once 'Find Me' (geo-location) is submitted
+        - or 'Enter A location' (geo-coding) is submitted...

+# TO DO:

+## A: UI
+  - 2: a background z-index -1 is rendered
+      - while current or forecast weather stats displayed
+      - appropriate cloud/rain/stormy affect animating in background

 ## B: Geocoding and Geolocation
   - 1: Form present choice